 I decided to read the ‘sales page’ and honestly, everything listed in the module content seemed perfect… it hit all the top keywords like software engineering, artificial intelligence, machine learning and advanced programming…and a whole load of other cool-sounding topics that anyone into computers would have jizzed over.

 The entry requirements were also low for a STEM subject.
 As it was a conversion course, you didn’t need to have studied a STEM Degree beforehand.
 The grade requirement was also only a 2.2 plus a letter of recommendation from a tutor, employer or boss.
-WOW – sounds simple right?!
-I could finally live my dream and study computer science.
+I got a 2.1 so it sounds simple right?!
+I could finally live my dream and study computer science – all I need is a letter from one of my managers.

 I was instantly sold there and then.